 Collagen protein build up

-Poor skin care – Overdoing the baths and shampoos can strip your dog's natural oils from his skin.
+Poor skincare: Overdoing the baths and shampoos can strip your dog's natural oils from the skin.
 Using the wrong products or excessive bathing can lead to the formation of skin tags

 Diagnosis of Skin Tags

-The best way to detect skin tags on your dogs is to perform a regular visual examination while you are grooming him.
-If you spot any growths, you can always take your dog in to see his vet for further examination.
+The best way to detect skin tags on your dogs is to perform a regular visual examination while you are grooming them.
+If you spot any growths, you can always take your dog in to see the vet for further examination.
 The vet may biopsy the growth to eliminate the possibility of skin cancer or any other medical condition that requires further treatment.